-The eligibility criteria below applies to the following co-curricular activities: Band-Marching, Cheerleading, Color Guard, Fed Challenge, National Honor Society, Spanish Honor Society, French Honor Society, Chinese Honor Society, Sports, Tech Crew, Tower Yearbook, Tower Players, Tower Tribune, and Class and/or SGA Officers.
+The eligibility criteria below apply to the following co-curricular activities: Band-Marching, Cheerleading, Color Guard, all Honor Societies, Sports, Tech Crew, Tower Yearbook, Tower Players, and Class and/or SGA Officers.

 - 1. To be eligible for participation in extra-curricular activities during the first semester of the 10th, 11th, or 12th grades, a student must have passed at least 27.5 credits during the immediately preceding school year. - 2.
-To be eligible for participation in extra-curricular activities which begin during the second semester during the 9th, 10th, 11th or 12th grades, a student must have passed the equivalent of 13.75 credits during the preceding semester.
+To be eligible for participation in extra-curricular activities which begin during the second semester during the 9th, 10th, 11th, or 12th grades, a student must have passed the equivalent of 13.75 credits during the preceding semester.
 A student who passes fewer than 13.75 credits but has at least 12.75 credits in the first semester will retain eligibility pending review at the conclusion of the third marking period.
 If the student is passing the equivalent of 13.75 credits at that time, eligibility may continue.
 Full-year courses shall be equated as one-half of the total credits to be gained for the full year to determine credits passed during the immediately preceding semester.
 The above paragraphs do not apply to incoming students from elementary schools (8th Grade). - 3.
 Once a student has been reported as failing a course, the student will be notified by the Principal that if the grade(s) is not raised to a passing average within two (2) weeks, eligibility will terminate at the end of that period. - 4.
-The Principal has the discretion to suspend student privileges including a student's participation in extra-curricular activities and/or athletics.
+The principal has the discretion to suspend student privileges including a student's participation in extracurricular activities and/or athletics.
 Examples include, but are not limited to athletic events, practices, meetings, theater productions, concerts, field trips, pep rallies, assemblies, and class meetings.